20 Feb Common Landlord Questions (Part 2)

 Not only will refreshing your property keep it in good shape, it will also ensure that it is kept in prime condition which ultimately will attract a better quality of tenant.

 Scheduling in a refresh between tenants is a good idea not only to minimise disruption but to have a pristine looking property for advertising and open for inspections.

 There are very strict rules when it comes to tenancy arrangements – especially when it comes to increasing rent on a property for an existing / renewing tenant.

 These rules differ from state to state throughout Australia.

-In South Australia, there are different rules for pre and post March 2014 (if you are lucky enough to have a long standing tenant!) and also for fixed term and periodic agreements.
+In South Australia, there are different rules for pre and post-March 2014 (if you are lucky enough to have a long-standing tenant!) and also for a fixed term and periodic agreements.

 Failure to abide by the Tenancies Act can result in the tenant lodging a complain with the South Australian Civil & Administrative Tribunal (SACAT – formally known as the Tenancies Tribunal)

 We are finding more and more tenants apply for properties have a fur baby (or feathered or scaled baby!).